s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 * **std::ostream& os() const**

  It returns an output stream to output a text.
 By outputting to this stream, a text message can be displayed on the message view of Choreonoid.

 These member functions can be used in the above-mentioned initialise() and control() functions.

-Once you define a class inheriting SimpleController function, you need to define its factory function.
-You can describe it using a macro as follows:

-CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(SR1MinimumController)

-With this factory function, the binary file built from this source becomes available from the simple controller item.

 Body Object